So, it feels like 2020 has taken your mental health, stomped on it, tied it to a railroad track, and strapped it to an atom bomb.

 A worry that I still struggle with when I’m feeling depressed or anxious is the fear that I’ll be stuck feeling this way forever.
 This is a bit of a catch-22, because the more you worry about not being able to stop worrying, the more you keep yourself stuck.
 I know just as well as anyone that telling someone to just stop worrying is at best useless and at worst actively harmful.
 But for me, just telling myself that these negative feelings won’t last forever is the first step to feeling better.

 If you can eliminate one layer of anxiety or hopelessness by reminding yourself that this won’t last forever, you’re one step closer to getting back in control of your feelings.
 The same can be said for actual hard times.
 Sometimes, life can actually suck.
 Friends can be mean, people can ghost you, employers can fire you, family members can get sick.
 Feeling negative emotions about negative experiences is not only OK, it’s healthy.
 It’s when we start to feel like the bad times (and the uncomfortable emotions they bring up) will last forever is when we sometimes need a reminder that they won’t.
-Better days are coming, I promise you.
+Better days are coming.

 If you’re struggling with your mental health right now and feel lost, stuck, or scared, just know that you’re not alone.
 So many members of the Dal community, myself included, have found themselves in exactly your position, and we’re all rallying behind you to see you succeed.
 No matter who you are, there’s always an option to start seeking help.
 It can be a step as small as writing in a journal or calling a friend.
 Any small step towards recovery is always something you should be proud of.